Election Tribunal: We Have A Professor That Calculated The Votes, Obi Didn't Come Third - LP | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Election Tribunal: We Have A Professor That Calculated The Votes, Obi Didn’t Come Third – LP

-As the country awaits the final ruling of the Presidential Election Petitions Tribunal currently sitting in the nation’s Federal Capital Territory (FCT), the Labour Party has come out to insist that its flag bearer, Peter Gregory Obi did not come a distant third as announced by the Independent National Electoral Commission (INEC) after the votes were cast in the February 25 polls.
+The Labour Party is maintaining that its candidate, Peter Gregory Obi, did not place a distant third in the Presidential Election as announced by the Independent National Electoral Commission (INEC).
+As the country awaits the final ruling of the Presidential Election Petitions Tribunal, the party insists that its votes were stolen in states like Rivers and Benue.
+According to a spokesperson for the Obi-Datti Media Office, a Professor hired by the Labour Party recalculated the votes and found that the party did not come a distant third as claimed by INEC.

-According to a report by ARISE NEWS, the Spokesman and Head of the Obi-Datti Media Office, Diran Onifade was speaking during an interview with THISDAY on Saturday, when he revealed that after a Professor hired by the Labour Party had recalculated all the votes allegedly stolen from its presidential candidate in states like Rivers and Benue, it was discovered that the party did not come a distant third as claimed by INEC.
+During an interview with THISDAY, the spokesperson for the Obi-Datti Media Office, Diran Onifade, revealed that the Labour Party’s votes were allegedly stolen in states like Rivers and Benue.
+He stated that after a Professor hired by the party recalculated the votes, it was discovered that the party did not come a distant third as claimed by INEC.
+The party is adamant that its candidate, Peter Gregory Obi, performed better than what was initially reported.

 He said; “We talked about the figure we put together from Rivers State and Benue State.
 When you remove what they stole in Rivers and Benue States, and you add to Obi’s, their own figure would have gone down, and Obi won’t be third again.